×

 If you are able to retrieve data using the Kubernetes API server, then etcd is available and you should not restore using an etcd backup.

 Restoring etcd effectively takes a cluster back in time and all clients will experience a conflicting, parallel history.
-This can impact the behavior of watching components like kubelets, Kubernetes controller managers, SDN controllers, and persistent volume controllers.
+This can impact the behavior of watching components like kubelets, Kubernetes controller managers, persistent volume controllers, and OpenShift operators, including the network operator.

 It can cause Operator churn when the content in etcd does not match the actual content on disk, causing Operators for the Kubernetes API server, Kubernetes controller manager, Kubernetes scheduler, and etcd to get stuck when files on disk conflict with content in etcd.
 This can require manual actions to resolve the issues.